 Pick a Niche

-In order to be successful, you’ll need to determine what you’re good at.
+In order to be successful, you’ll need to determine what niche you’re good at writing in.

 Another useful step that you can take to get your name seen in the freelance writing community is to add yourself to a directory.